 Winter weather is finally upon us!
 The snow has already begun to blanket the best mountains in the world, and riders have been ready.
-If you’re stoked on this season – and I know you are… check out these top 6 picks for the best women’s snowboard jackets.
+If you’re stoked on this season – and I know you are… check out or list of the 6 best women’s snowboard jackets of 2016/2017

 Mammut Biwak Down Jacket.
 Nothing protects your sensitive skin from winter weather like this puffy jacket from Mammut.
 Made with an exclusive Pertex Endurance outer shell, the fabric is water resistant and highly compressible so you can stuff this all-purpose jacket in any sack.
 880-fill goose down will keep you warm, and the three-point hood allows you to adjust, with or without a helmet.
 My favorite part about this jacket is the fibrefill body mapping inserts.
 It can really warm up inside down jackets, but the Mammut Biwak Down Jacket includes this unique underarm transfer to wick moisture away and keep things dry inside.